GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-pico-tutorial-a-stockquote-sample.markdown

 ##Final Step - Run the Demo

-Now it's time to run the demo, let's try it in the simulator(you may use a real device of cause ), I just want to see the stock quote of Apple(company symbol AAPL), belew is a screenshot of the simulator.
+Now it's time to run the demo, let's try it in the simulator(you may use a real device of course ), I just want to see the stock quote of Apple(company symbol AAPL), below is a screenshot of the simulator.

 {% img center /images/pico/tutorial01/screen_shot2.png 300 500 %}